 The attack began when white onlookers angered by the demonstration began spitting on the sit-in protesters and yelling racial slurs at them.
-When the black demonstrators refused to respond and continued sitting peacefully, the violence escalated.
-The white people beat the demonstrators with wooden ax handles and baseball bats and soon spread into the streets of downtown Jacksonville, attacking black people indiscriminately.
-According to reports, members of the Ku Klux Klan organized the “Ax Handle Saturday” attack, which left more than fifty people injured.
+When the Black demonstrators refused to respond and continued sitting peacefully, the violence escalated.
+The white people beat the demonstrators with wooden ax handles and baseball bats and soon spread into the streets of downtown Jacksonville, attacking Black people indiscriminately.
+According to reports, members of the Ku Klux Klan organized the “Ax Handle Saturday” attack, which left more than 50 people injured.

 As bloodied and battered Black children fled to a nearby church to seek refuge, many white police officers joined the mob violence, arrested the fleeing civil rights demonstrators, or did nothing.
 “The intent was to scare, intimidate, and bring physical harm,” Rodney Hurst later recalled.
 “Many times you could not draw a line between the Klan and law enforcement, because law enforcement were at least accomplices to a lot of the things the Klan did.”